 In this guide, we outline a few examples of countries that have undertaken land restoration and re-greening of land affected by degradation such as soil erosion and desertification.

-- There can also be cons and challenges such as farmers losing existing land and losing income in the short term if the government has to take over land rights and land operations.
+There can also be drawbacks and challenges, such as farmers losing existing land, and also losing income in the short term if the government has to take over land rights and land operations.

 Qianyanzhou Region in Jiangxi Province, Southern China